By Tetsushi Kajimoto and Stanley White

 Financial markets have given Tokyo the benefit of the doubt: the government can borrow 10-year money for less than 0.7 percent.
 But government officials and private economists have long feared a crisis in confidence in Japan's creditworthiness that could cause a crippling spike in interest rates.

 The tax hike is part of a package agreed last year by the previous government and the two current ruling parties.
-The increase to 8 percent is the first step in a doubling of the consumption tax - similar to a goods-and-services tax in other countries - over two years.
+It is the first step in a doubling of the consumption tax - similar to a goods-and-services tax in other countries - over two years.

 Still, the tax increase is an economic and political risk.